Can Adam's Law Keep Predators Away?

 - Survivors: How Does Color Protect Insects from Predators?

-- Becoming a Police Officer: Federal Law Enforcement
+- Becoming a Police Officer: Law Enforcement Glossary

 Homebuyers have always done research before buying a house, investigating resale values, school districts, and home prices.
 Today, many parents are asking another question before making an offer: are any of the neighbors sexual predators?
 Thanks to Adam’s Law, which replaced Megan’s Law in 2006, the public has access to names, addresses, and photos of sexual offenders around the country – and while some believe this keeps children safe, others believe it’s a disaster waiting to happen.